 Christ Church came into being on 7th November 1982 when Woodley Methodist Church and Woodley United Reformed Church (URC) united to become a joint church.
 Various memorials and memorial items came to the church from its two roots.
 Some memorial items have been added since.

 The bible that sits on the communion table was given to Woodley Methodist Church by the parish church of St. John the Evangelist and is signed H.W.H.Wilkinson, Vicar, and N. Ticknell and C. Baldusline(?), church wardens.
 The book rest it is on is dated 21st July 1971 in memory of Mary Hetherington, Founder Member.
 The old lectern (now in the Stenner Lounge) was given in memory of David, only child of Hilda and Maurice Smith, 1952-1983.
-The bible on our lectern, in everyweek use, was given in memory of Roy Hamilton.
+The bible on our lectern, in everyweek use, was donated in the memory of Roy Hamilton.